-- Child's first and last name - Child's date of birth
+- Child's first and last name

+- Child's date of birth

 - Name of medication

 - Dosage amount and frequency

-- Date and time medication is to be given
+- Date and time for medication to be given.

 - Reason for giving medication

 - Expected side effects

 - Enrolling family member or caregiver signature

-If a child will remain on the same medication more than 30 days, a long-term authorization form may be used.
+If a child remains on the same medication for more than 30 days, a long-term authorization form may be used.